awsdocs/amazon-ec2-user-guide/doc_source/placement-groups.md

 + A partition placement group supports a maximum of seven partitions per Availability Zone\.
 The number of instances that you can launch in a partition placement group is limited only by your account limits\.
 + When instances are launched into a partition placement group, Amazon EC2 tries to evenly distribute the instances across all partitions\.
 Amazon EC2 doesn’t guarantee an even distribution of instances across all partitions\.
 + A partition placement group with Dedicated Instances can have a maximum of two partitions\.
-+ You can't use Capacity Reservations to reserve capacity in a partition placement group\.

-  Capacity Reservations do not reserve capacity in a partition placement group\.
++ Capacity Reservations do not reserve capacity in a partition placement group\.

 ### Spread placement group rules and limitations<a name="placement-groups-limitations-spread"></a>